 In the third act of The Honourable Schoolboy, Jerry Westerby goes to Cambodia to track down a smuggler pilot who might know the truth about Karla's plans in Hong Kong.
 It would be a simple assignment, if not for the fact that the Cambodian Civil War is going at full speed, and the countryside is crawling with murder-happy Khmer Rouge militants.
 Despite being stuck in a besieged war zone with no way out, Westerby manages to find his man, climaxing with a scene where he interrogates the guy as he's flying him over a raging battle in the jungle below in a rickety plane while strung out on opium.
 Say what you will about Westerby's ego, but the man has balls of steel.

 George Smiley and Toby Esterhase' snatch-and-burn operation in Bern, where Toby gets to show one last time why he's regarded as the finest lamplighter and pavement artist in the business.
-They manage to snatch Russian commercial attaché Grigoriev so neatly, and blackmail him so perfectly, that it's said that for years afterward, it was used at the school as an example of the perfectly executed operation.
+They manage to snatch and blackmail Russian commercial attaché Grigoriev so neatly that it's said it would be used for years afterwards at the school as an example of a perfectly executed operation.